johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 # Abstract

-This document presents an architecture for a distributed DNS multi-signer model.
+This document presents an architecture for a distributed DNSSEC multi-signer model.
 It defines two multi-signer specific entities: the "multi-signer agent" (MSA) that is responsible for the multi-signer process and the "combiner", which manages combination of unsigned zone